sparkfun/SparkFun_Buck_Regulator_AP3429A/docs/getting_started.md

 ## :material-bookshelf:&nbsp;Suggested Reading

-As a more sophisticated product, we will skip over the more fundamental tutorials (i.e. [**Ohm's Law**](https://learn.sparkfun.com/tutorials/voltage-current-resistance-and-ohms-law) and [**What is Electricity?**](https://learn.sparkfun.com/tutorials/what-is-electricity)).
-However, below are a few tutorials that may help users familiarize themselves with various aspects of the board.
+Below, are a few tutorials that may help users familiarize themselves with various aspects of this product:

 <table class="pdf">